EyasuTeshome/shifttracker/job-search/job-searching-start-a-new-side-project.md

-# Job Searching - Start a new side project
+# Start a new side project

 ### **Estimated time**: 1hr